 - RJ45 ports.
 These are not ethernet, they provide a shielded, twisted pair wiring in a standard off the shelf fashion.

 - Dual isolated CANbus interfaces (firmware no there yet for the 2nd interface).

 - BiSS absolute encoder support (firmware under dev).

 - Supplies a regulated 15Vdc to the gate drivers, and monitors that voltage.

-- 2 DAC outputs with RF connectors to peek inside the firmware.
+- 2 DAC outputs with RF connectors to peek inside the control algorithms.

 - 2 Open drain outputs for driving small loads or relays, for a pump for example.